ohiobarn/flowerfarm/.github/ISSUE_TEMPLATE/task.md

 ---
-name: task
+name: Generic Task
-about: this is a task template
+about: Template for a generic task
 title: task
 labels: 'task'
 assignees: ''